Kerala HC orders police protection for Mavunkal's driver who claimed harassment by antique dealer | Law-Order

 The petitioner has also alleged in his plea that Mavunkal has made false representations about himself and his business to various persons and collected money from them.

-Cherthala native Mavunkal, who claims to own rare and historic antiques, was arrested by the district Crime Branch which has been probing complaints against the dealer of having swindled Rs 10 crore from several people.
+Cherthala native Mavunkal, who claims to be in possession of rare and historic antiques, was arrested by the district Crime Branch which has been probing complaints against the dealer of having swindled Rs 10 crore from several people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)